comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 > While there are other ways to install ROS on a computer (ROS2 for Windows, ROS2 through Docker, ROS2 through Windows Subsystem for Linux, ROS1), you really, really want to use Ubuntu running via dual boot (not as a virtual machine).
 We have found that while these other setups work to varying degrees, there are always little issues that will crop up that will likely get in the way of your learning.
 While setting up a dual boot takes some time, you will find that the payoff is quite big (both in terms of the smoothness of your experience and in learning how to interact with a Linux environment).

-> Additionally, while the latest Ubuntu is 24.04 and latest stable version of ROS2 as of this offering of CompRobo is Jazzy, the latter's release was fewer than 4 months before the start of the F24 semester.
-This means that there are significantly fewer debugging resources available for this distro; this is particularly problematic because Jazzy is coupled with a significant API change for several key tools we use in this class (like Gazebo).
+> Additionally, while the latest Ubuntu is 24.04 and latest stable version of ROS2 as of this offering of CompRobo is Jazzy, this release makes significant API changes for several key tools we use in this class (like Gazebo) and for which there are limited debugging resources.
 As Humble will be supported through 2027, we strongly recommend using Humble for the easiest interaction with existing tools, ample online community resources, and a more time-tested distro.
-Humble is paired with 22.04 Ubuntu, making this the reasonable choice for linux distro for the time being.
+Humble is paired with 22.04 Ubuntu, making this the reasonable choice for Linux distro for the time being.

 ## Setting up a Dual Boot